SrzStephen/QuickerStart/Readme.md

 ## Challenges we ran into
 ### Cloudformation Support
-Because the dl1.24xlarge instaces are so new, there is limited cloudformation support.
+Because the dl1.24xlarge instances are so new, there is limited cloudformation support.
 This lack of cloudformation has limited me to only trying to get this working via EC2 as the blockers for other services are:
 * There is currently no sagemaker support for the new dl1.24xlarge instances
 * There is currently no way to enable the correct runtime via ECS in CloudFormation.